Logarithmic Gromov-Witten theory with expansions: Virtual semistable reduction

 As constructed, the stack is only locally of finite type.
 Indeed, a logarithmic map $C\to \mathcal A_X$ over a logarithmic base $S$ is equivalent to the data of $C$, and a map $\plC\to \Sigma_X$.
 Without a balancing condition on the maps, the problem is unbounded.
 However, the space of \textit{stable} logarithmic maps $\mathsf{ACGS}_\Gamma(X)$ is of finite type.
 We simply replace $\fM_\Gamma(\mathcal A_X)$ with any open substack that is of finite type and receives a morphism from $\mathsf{ACGS}_\Gamma(X)$.

 \begin{remark} If $\Sigma$ is a fan embedded in a vector space, the map $\plC\to \Sigma$ can be required to be balanced.
 That is, we demand that the sum of the directional derivatives at every point of $\plC$ is $0$.
 It has been shown that there are only finitely many combinatorial types, and this can be seen via a Newton polygon argument~\cite[\textit{Proposition~2.1}]{NS06}.
 In the case considered here, $\Sigma$ can be embedded in a vector space, but tropicalizations of maps $C\to X$ need not be balanced.
 However, a modified balancing condition does hold, and this is used to establish boundedness in~\cite[\textit{Theorem~3.8}]{GS13}.
-Boundedness holds in greater generality, see~\cite[\textit{Section~1.1}]{ACMW}. \end{remark}
+Boundedness holds in greater generality~\cite[\textit{Section~1.1}]{ACMW}. \end{remark}

 Let $\mathsf{ACGS}_\Gamma(\mathcal A_X)$ be the resulting finite type stack of logarithmic maps to $\mathcal A_X$.
-By enumerating the combinatorial types that are relevant to $X$, which we know are finite by boundedness, we obtain the analogous tropical moduli stack $\mathsf{ACGS}_\Gamma(\Sigma)$.
+By enumerating the combinatorial types that are relevant to $X$, which we know are finite by boundedness, we obtain the analogous tropical moduli stack $\mathsf{ACGS}_\Gamma(\Sigma)$, where $\Sigma$ is the cone complex of $X$.
 The moduli problem $\mathsf{ACGS}_\Gamma(\Sigma)$ on cones from the previous section can be turned in to a moduli problem on logarithmic schemes, as follows.
 Given a logarithmic scheme $(S,M_S)$ that is locally of finite type, we consider the moduli problem of tropical stable maps with discrete data $\Gamma$ over $S^{\trop}$.
 This extends the tropical moduli functor to logarithmic schemes, see~\cite[Part II]{CCUW}.

-Building on an insight of Gross and Siebert~\cite[Section~1]{GS13}, we observe that a family of logarithmic maps to $\mathcal A_X$ over $S$ gives rise to a family of tropical stable maps to $\Sigma$ over $S^{\trop}$.
+By an insight of Gross and Siebert~\cite[Section~1]{GS13}, a family of logarithmic maps to $\mathcal A_X$ over $S$ gives rise to a family of tropical stable maps to $\Sigma$ over $S^{\trop}$.
 Since $\Kbar_\Gamma(\Sigma)$ is universal for this moduli problem, we obtain a morphism

 The notion of a morphism from the logarithmic algebraic stack on the left to the cone stack on the right is explained in detail in~\cite{CCUW}.
 Briefly, the authors prove that cone stacks form an equivalent $2$-category to Artin fans, and the tropicalization map is constructed by using this categorical equivalence.
 In that context, the following proposition is essentially identical to~\cite[Theorem~4]{CCUW}.